venkatavellanki/Employee-Record-System/README.md

 ---

-## 📄 Disclaimer
+📄 Disclaimer

-This project was developed during Semester 2 as part of the **PPS (Problem Solving and Programming in C)** course.
-It implements basic file handling in C to manage employee records.
+This project was developed during Semester 2 as part of the PPS (Problem Solving and Programming in C) course at SRM Institute of Science and Technology.
+It demonstrates basic file handling concepts and a menu-driven structure in the C programming language.

-It is intended **solely for learning and academic submission** purposes and lacks data security or scalability features needed for real-world use.
+This code is intended strictly for academic and educational use only.
+It is not secure, not optimized for scalability, and should not be used in production environments.

 © 2022 **Venkat Aditya Vellanki**.
 All rights reserved.